Kadakkal Revolt: Franco Raghavan

 Kadakkal rebellion was compared with the Fascist Spanish Civil War of 1937.
 General Franco, a military general of Morocco brutally overthrew the democratic Republican Government of Spain in 1937.
 Travancore Government alleged that, Kummil Pakuthy covering an area of 14 square miles, had been emancipated from the rest of Travancore by Puthiya Veettil Raghavan Pillai and his followers.
 The media and the spokesmen of the government alleged that both the deeds of General Franco and Raghavan Pillai were equal.
 So, they called Raghavan Pillai "Franco" Raghavan Pillai.

 Dalit Participation

 The movement had presence of Dalit peasants who were severely affected by the extortive toll collection in the market.
 There was presence of a Dalit from Kurava community in the leadership of the struggle.
 The dalit leader Chanthiran Kaliyambi who was the second in command of the protests was arrested by the government and jailed.
-He died in poverty and oblivion in 1995.
+He died because of kidney failure.